 This is another section of your property management agreement that deserves attention.
 This section should dictate what you, as a property owner, should and should not do.

 A common contract obligation of property owners is keeping a reserve fund.
-Property owners must have a separate account purely dedicated to cover expenses related to the rental property.
+Property owners must have a separate account purely dedicated to covering expenses related to the rental property.
 The property manager or company can dip into this reserve fund to address various daily expenses, maintenance and repair problems, and emergencies.

 Property owners are also usually required to secure the right insurance for their rental property.
 The agreement should go into detail about what types of insurance you must obtain as well as the coverage amount for each one.